A success timeline featuring the most significant achievements of Brandon Graham.

 On January 30, 2010, Brandon Graham earned MVP honors at the Senior Bowl after recording five tackles, two sacks, and one forced fumble.

-In 2016, Brandon Graham posted 59 tackles, two forced fumbles, and 5.5 sacks for the Philadelphia Eagles.
-Following the 2016 NFL season, he was named to the 2016 All-Pro 2nd Team by the Associated Press, first team All-Pro by Pro Football Focus, and All-National Football Conference (NFC) by the Pro Football Writers Association.
+In 2016, Brandon Graham posted 59 tackles, two forced fumbles, and 5.5 sacks for the Philadelphia Eagles and was named to the 2016 All-Pro 2nd Team by the Associated Press.
+He was also named a first team All-Pro by Pro Football Focus and All-National Football Conference (NFC) by the Pro Football Writers Association.

-During the 2017 NFL season, Brandon Graham led the Super Bowl LII champion Philadelphia Eagles in quarterback sacks with 9.5.
+During the 2017 NFL season, Brandon Graham led the Philadelphia Eagles, the Super Bowl LII champions, in quarterback sacks with 9.5.
 He also had a pivotal strip sack on Tom Brady in the closing minutes of Super Bowl LII.

 In 2017, Brandon Graham was ranked 93rd by his fellow players on the NFL Top 100 Players of 2017.

-On November 26, 2023, Brandon Graham surpassed David Akers' franchise record of 188 regular-season games played for the Eagles.
+On November 26, 2023, Brandon Graham passed David Akers' franchise record of 188 regular-season games played for the Eagles.

-In 2024, Brandon Graham was a member of the Philadelphia Eagles team which won Super Bowl LIX.
+In 2024, Brandon Graham was a member of the team that won Super Bowl LIX.

-On February 8, 2025 Brandon Graham was activated off injured reserve in time for Super Bowl LIX.
-The Eagles won Super Bowl LIX 40-22 over the Kansas City Chiefs.
-However, Graham also re-tore his triceps during the game and underwent surgery shortly thereafter.
+Brandon Graham was activated off injured reserve on February 8, 2025, in time for Super Bowl LIX.
+In Super Bowl LIX, Graham recorded one tackle in 13 snaps on defense as the Eagles won 40–22 over the Kansas City Chiefs.

 Tom Brady is a former American football quarterback widely considered...